Tonight's ghost tours are filling up. Limited spots available — check availability now →

-Savannah has some of the finest antebellum architecture in the American South, and it exists because William Tecumseh Sherman decided not to burn it.
-This basic historical fact is well known.
-What’s less well known is why he made that decision, what the famous Christmas telegram actually says, and what the politics surrounding Savannah’s surrender were really about.
+Savannah has some of the finest antebellum architecture in the American South.
+It exists because William Tecumseh Sherman decided not to burn it.
+That basic historical fact is well known.
+What’s less well known is why he made that decision — and what the famous Christmas telegram actually says.

 What Sherman Was Actually Doing in Georgia